Juris Doctor Application Requirements

 - Skills relevant to the practice of law

-Once you have fulfilled the admissions requirements listed in the below application process, you may be contacted for an admissions interview, which is by invitation only.
+Once you have fulfilled the admissions requirements listed in the application process below, you may be contacted for an admissions interview, which is by invitation only.

 Admission decisions are made on a rolling basis, with most applicants being notified within three weeks of the date that the application and all supporting documents are received by the Admissions Office.